Mega-Fi/megafi-docs/docs/technical/smart-contracts.md

 # Smart Contracts

-Technical reference for MegaFi smart contracts deployed on MegaETH.
+Technical reference for MegaFi smart contracts.
 Understand contract architecture, key functions, and integration patterns.

+> **Note**: Smart contracts are currently in final audit and not yet deployed to mainnet.
+Contract addresses will be published upon mainnet launch.
+Testnet contracts are available for development and testing.

 ## At a Glance

-- All contracts are open source and verified
+- All contracts are open source and will be verified upon deployment
 - EVM-compatible Solidity contracts
 - Upgradeable proxy pattern for core contracts
 - Multi-tier audit coverage